AlexRHaigh/AlexRHaigh/README.md

 ## 💼 Currently

-**Software Engineer @ Amiron Ventures** — building web and mobile applications deployed across iOS and Android, integrating external APIs (Government of Canada, OpenAI) and using vector databases for intelligent document processing workflows.
+**Software Engineer @ Amiron** — building web and mobile applications deployed across iOS and Android, integrating external APIs (Government of Canada, OpenAI) and using vector databases for intelligent document processing workflows.